 Russia and the Orthodox Countries are focusing their international economic relations mainly on two areas:

-Europe, in particular with the European Union;
+Europe, in particular with the EU;

 The Central Asian Republics.